-Context: Effective universal workplace health promotion programmes not only can improve mental and physical health outcomes, but also can have productivity benefits to business.
+Context: Effective universal workplace health promotion programmes can not only improve mental and physical health outcomes, but also have productivity benefits to business.
 These actions are in addition to protections that maybe embedded within health and safety legislation that impact on mental health.

-Intervention: a multi-component universal mental health promotion programme delivered in a 'white collar' workplace with 500 employees.
-It consists of a health risk appraisal questionnaire, unlimited access to a personalised web portal to encourage health lifestyle behaviours including interactive behavioural changes via online, fortnightly e-mail communications to provide practical tips for self-care.
-In addition there are paper-based information packs, including a newsletter, stress management, sleep, nutritional advice, and physical activity and four off-line seminars touching on the most common wellness issues over a 12 month period.
+Intervention: A multi-component universal mental health promotion programme delivered in a 'white collar' workplace with 500 employees.
+It consists of a health risk appraisal questionnaire, unlimited access to a personalised web portal to encourage health lifestyle behaviours including interactive behavioural changes via online and fortnightly e-mail communications to provide practical tips for self-care over a 12 month period.
+In addition there are paper-based information packs, including a newsletter, stress management, sleep, nutritional advice, and physical activity and four off-line seminars touching on the most common wellness issues.

-Costs: The incremental cost of this wellbeing programme was £41,050, or £82.10 per annum per employee.
+Costs: The incremental cost of this wellbeing programme was £46,673, or £91 per annum per employee.